horovod/horovod/README.md

 ## Analyzing Horovod Performance

-Horovod has an ability to record the timeline of its activity, called Horovod Timeline.
+Horovod has the ability to record the timeline of its activity, called Horovod Timeline.

 ![Horovod Timeline](https://user-images.githubusercontent.com/16640218/29540325-a80e2140-8682-11e7-9f21-ada1613948be.png)

-In order to record Horovod Timeline, please set `HOROVOD_TIMELINE` environment variable to location of the timeline file to be created.
+To record a Horovod Timeline, set the `HOROVOD_TIMELINE` environment variable to the location of the timeline file to be created.
 This file is only recorded on rank 0, but it contains information about activity of all workers.

 ```bash
 $ HOROVOD_TIMELINE=/path/to/timeline.json mpirun -np 4 -x HOROVOD_TIMELINE python train.py
 ```

-You can then open timeline file using [chrome://tracing](chrome://tracing) facility of [Chrome](https://www.google.com/chrome/browser/) browser.
+You can then open the timeline file using the [chrome://tracing](chrome://tracing) facility of the [Chrome](https://www.google.com/chrome/browser/) browser.

-On the example above, you can see few tensors being reduced.
+In the example above, you can see few tensors being reduced.
 There are two major phases for each tensor reduction:

-1. **Negotiation** - a phase when all workers send to rank 0 signal that they're ready to reduce given tensor.
+1. **Negotiation** - a phase when all workers send to rank 0 signal that they're ready to reduce the given tensor.

-* Each worker reporting readiness is represented by a tick under `NEGOTIATE_ALLREDUCE` bar, so you can see which workers were early and which were late.
+* Each worker reporting readiness is represented by a tick under the `NEGOTIATE_ALLREDUCE` bar, so you can see which workers were early and which were late.

-* Immediately after negotiation, rank 0 send all other workers signal to start reducing the tensor.
+* Immediately after negotiation, rank 0 sends all other workers signal to start reducing the tensor.

 2. **Reduction** - a phase when reduction actually happens.
-It is further subdivided into waiting for data, queueing and processing.
+It is further subdivided into waiting for data, queueing, and processing.

-* Waiting for data happens when GPU is still busy computing input to *allreduce* operation.
+* Waiting for data happens when GPU is still busy computing input to the *allreduce* operation.
 This happens because TensorFlow tries to smartly interleave scheduling and GPU computation.

-* Queueing happen when reduction is done with NCCL, and previous NCCL operation did not finish yet.
+* Queueing happens when reduction is done with NCCL, and the previous NCCL operation did not finish yet.

-* Processing marks segment of time where reduction is actually happening on GPU (or CPU).
+* Processing marks the segment of time where reduction is actually happening on GPU (or CPU).

 ### References